 A Python Sub-what?

 Let’s say you have a class already set up.
-In my previous article on classes, I created what I’m going to refer to as a “single tier” Person class.
+In my previous article on classes, I created a “single tier” Person class.
 That is, you use the Person

 class to create a person object.
 That’s it.
-(I created Bob using this class.
-Muahaha!).
+(I created Bob using this class).

-What if I wanted some more depth though?
+What if I need more depth though?
 Let’s use vehicles as an example.
-I’ll get really simplistic here.
+Keeping it simple, here’s how you might look at the tiers or levels of a Vehicle:

 Vehicle > Car > Mercedes.